What each World Cup 2022 team needs to qualify for knockout stages

 Remaining fixtures

-Spain top the standings with four points and now need only a draw in their final Group E game against Japan to progress.
+Spain top the standings with four points and now need only a draw in their final game to progress.
 A win would send them through to the knockout round in first place.
-Germany need to win against Costa Rica on Thursday and their hopes then depend on Japan losing. f Japan draw it would come down to goal difference or goals scored by Germany and Japan.
+Germany need to win against Costa Rica and their hopes then depend on Japan losing.
+If Japan draw it would come down to goal difference or goals scored by Germany and Japan.

 If Japan beat Spain, they're through.
 They would also go through if both remaining matches end with a draw, but they're out if they lose to Spain or if they draw with Spain and Costa Rica beat Germany.